 Related Post: Survive (And THRIVE) with these Working Mom Life Hacks

 - Cocktails at Applebee’s– This is our FAVORITE low rent way to get together with our girlfriends.
 Did you know that Applebees offers a $1 cocktail every month?
 And that many Applebee’s have All-Day Happy Hour?
-That means that Christine and I can sneak away after bedtime once a month for a cocktail and some mozzarella sticks for under $5 each.
 It’s a fantastic way to make time to get together with your girlfriends or your spouse, without paying an arm and a leg in the process.

 - Coffee at a New Place– $5 will get you a coffee at Starbucks, sure, but it can also get you a coffee in a sweet little coffee shop somewhere too.
-A new coffee shop opened around the corner from me with $5 lattes, served in honest-to-goodness glass mugs and topped with latte art.
 Something about the experience feels really special, so even if I’m catching up on to-dos or just reading a book, it feels like a beautiful way to put aside my stress for an hour and just BE.

 - Redbox Rental (with the GOOD popcorn) – Look, going to the movies as a parent is freaking expensive.
-Even with our money saving tricks, you’ve got tickets to get, concessions to buy, and a babysitter to pay.
 Too often, we miss out on movies we were dying to see.
 Set up your Redbox account in advance to notify you when that must-see blockbuster becomes available at a grocery store near you.
 When it does, scoop it up, make yourself some air-popped popcorn (it really is just BETTER) and relish in a movie experience at home.

 - Paper Face Masks – Are they the most effective things on the planet?
 I mean, no. Probably not.
 But there’s something about a paper face mask that just screams self care.
 And it makes for pretty fun selfies, too.

-- Bullet Journal– Depending on the journal you choose, you might find that this activity costs WAY more than $5.
-We personally love bullet journaling in a passion planner, but since you can get it done just as easily in a $1 composition book, we’re going to include this planner-journal-goal tracker here.
+- Bullet Journal– We personally love bullet journaling in a passion planner, but since you can get it done just as easily in a $1 composition book, we’re going to include this planner-journal-goal tracker here.
 It’s another one of those concrete ways you can take care of you- and actually make a difference in your day to day organization and habits- without taking up a ton of time or energy.